From Leonardo to STOMP

-Taryn Sabia (’01) spent many hours in the Eckerd Dance program* while also pursuing her Visual Arts major.
+- Taryn Sabia (’01) spent many hours in the Eckerd Dance program* while also pursuing her Visual Arts major.
 A visually impaired student, Taryn had long been concerned with the issue of equal access to opportunity.
 Her interests in body movement and visual arts was evident in her thesis exhibition (photographs, some of them printed on ceramic slabs, depicting dancers).
 Upon graduation Taryn earned her Masters in Art Education at Harvard, and following that she earned her Masters of Architecture at the Rhode Island School of Design.
-Now she is a practicing architect in Tampa, and co-founder of the Tampa Urban Charrette, a forum created to discuss how the design of the city of Tampa may become more sustainable.
+Now she now teaches at the University of South Florida in Tampa, and is co-founder of the Tampa Urban Charrette, a forum created to discuss how the design of the city of Tampa may become more sustainable.

-Blaze Birge Jones (’97) collaborated with her show partner NiCole Manuel to stage a stunning performance work in the gallery for their senior thesis, transforming the gallery space into a cabaret, complete with original dance, music and costume.
+- When she was a senior at Eckerd, Blaze Birge Jones (’97) collaborated with her show partner Nicole Manuel to stage a stunning performance work in the gallery for their senior thesis, transforming the gallery space into a cabaret, complete with original dance, music and costume.
 After graduation Blaze went to London to learn the art of trapeze, and then co-founded the Flynn Creek Circus, headquartered deep in the forests of Mendocino County, California.
 The circus is described as “pushing tradition to the edge,” and is dedicated not only to performance throughout northern California but also to the arts of the community, offering classes and workshops.

 With these several examples of IA prototypes, it should be plain why we were inspired to create the Interdisciplinary Arts major, to give shape and identity to what has been done so well in the past here, and to raise a banner high in hopes of attracting students who are similarly innovative and inspired to creatively integrate their arts experience at Eckerd.